pegasystems/pega-helm-charts/docs/prepping-local-system-runbook-windows.md

 4. Click **PKS CLI - Windows** and for the EULA, click **AGREE**.

-5. In the Windows explorer window, choose a folder in which to save the file, pks-windows-amd64-1.5.1-build.xx.exe, change the name to pks.exe, and click **Save**.
+5. In the Windows explorer window, choose a folder in which to save the file, pks-windows-amd64-1.5.1-build.xx.exe, change the filename to pks.exe, and click **Save**.

 The binary, executable file is now called “pks.exe” and should be moved to any